infoStunde/stemp/README.md

-﻿# stemp your dicument with a personal stemp text
+﻿# stemp your document with a personal stemp text